A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems: Introduction

-Nemirovski~\cite{nemirovski2004prox} and {Juditsky \& Nemirovski~\cite{juditsky2011first}}, also, studied a convex-concave SP problem with a general coupling, $\min_{x\in X}\max_{y\in Y} \Phi(x,y)$.
+Nemirovski~\cite{nemirovski2004prox} and {Juditsky \& Nemirovski~\cite{juditsky2011first}} also studied a convex-concave SP problem with a general coupling, $\min_{x\in X}\max_{y\in Y} \Phi(x,y)$.
 Writing it as a variational inequality~\sa{(VI)} problem, they proposed a prox-type method, Mirror-prox.
 Assuming that $X$ and $Y$ are convex \emph{compact} sets, $\Phi$ is differentiable, and $F(x,y)=[\grad_x\Phi(x,y)^\top, -\grad_y\Phi(x,y)^\top]^\top$ is Lipschitz with constant $L$, $\cO(L/K)$ ergodic convergence rate is shown for Mirror-prox where in each iteration $F$ is computed \emph{twice} and a projection onto $X\times Y$ is computed with respect to a general (Bregman) distance.
 Moreover, \sa{in \cite{juditsky2011first}, for the case $\grad_y\Phi(x,\cdot)$ is linear for all $x$, i.e., $L_{yy}=0$, assuming $Y$ is compact and $\Phi(\cdot,y)$ is strongly convex for any fixed $y$, convergence rate of $\cO(1/K^2)$ is shown for a \emph{multi-stage} method which repeatedly calls Mirror-Prox in each stage}.
-In a more recent paper, He et al.~\cite{he2015mirror} extended the original prox method to \sa{handle} $\min_{x\in\cX}\max_{y\in\cY} f(x)+\Phi(x,y)-h(y)$ \sa{with the same convergence guarantees as in~\cite{nemirovski2004prox}}, where $f$ and $h$ are \sa{closed} convex functions with simple prox maps with respect to a general (Bregman) distance.
-In these papers, \sa{both the primal and dual step-sizes can be at most $1/L$.}

-\sa{Malitsky~\cite{malitsky2018proximal} studied a monotone \sa{VI} problem of computing $z^*\in \sa{\cZ}$ such that $\fprod{F(z^*),z-z^*}+g(z)-g(z^*)\geq 0$ for all $z\in \sa{\cZ}$, where $F:\cZ\to\cZ$ is a monotone operator, $g$ is a \sa{proper closed} convex function \sa{and $\cZ$ is a finite-dimensional vector space with inner product}.
+More recently, He et al.~\cite{he2015mirror} extended \rev{the Mirror-Prox method in~\cite{nemirovski2004prox}} to \sa{handle} $\min_{x\in\cX}\max_{y\in\cY} f(x)+\Phi(x,y)-h(y)$ \sa{with the same convergence guarantees as in~\cite{nemirovski2004prox}}, where $f$ and $h$ are \sa{closed} convex with simple prox maps with respect to a general (Bregman) distance.
+In these papers, \sa{both the primal and dual step-sizes can be at most $1/L$.} \rev{Later, Malitsky~\cite{malitsky2018proximal} also considered} a monotone \sa{VI} problem of computing $z^*\in \sa{\cZ}$ such that $\fprod{F(z^*),z-z^*}+g(z)-g(z^*)\geq 0$ for all $z\in \sa{\cZ}$, where $F:\cZ\to\cZ$ is a monotone operator, $g$ is a \sa{proper closed} convex function \sa{and $\cZ$ is a finite-dimensional vector space with inner product}.
 The author proposed a proximal extrapolated gradient method (PEGM) with ergodic convergence rate of $\cO(1/K)$.
-The proposed method enjoys a backtracking scheme to estimate the local Lipschitz constant of the monotone map $F$ -- see also~\cite{malitsky2018forward} for a related line-search method in a more general setting of monotone inclusion problems.}
+The proposed method enjoys a backtracking scheme to estimate the local Lipschitz constant of the monotone map $F$ -- see also~\cite{malitsky2018forward} for a related line-search method in a more general setting of monotone inclusion problems.